1916 British Columbia referendum

-Two referendums were held in British Columbia on September 14, 1916, alongside general elections.
-In them, the voters approved Acts of the British Columbia Legislature that introduced prohibition and women's suffrage on the same basis as men.
+Two referendums were held in British Columbia on September 14, 1916, alongside the 1916 general election.
+In them, the majority of voters approved Acts of the British Columbia Legislature that introduced prohibition and women's suffrage on the same basis as men.

 Background

 William Bowser, Premier of British Columbia.

 Harlan Brewster, Leader (Note: The Liberals had been shut out of the Legislature in the 1912 election.)